3 Days in Charleston: The Perfect Long Weekend Itinerary

 Lunch

 The Aiken-Rhett House belonged to the Aiken family for 142 years before being sold to the Charleston Museum.
-All but one room has been preserved as it was found, furnishings and all, rather than restored.
-This makes the house seem stuck in time, and it’s easier to visualize each room as the Aiken once saw it.
+All but one room has been preserved as it was found, furnishings and all; even the slave quarters remain almost unchanged since the 1850’s.
+The house seems stuck in time, making it easy to visualize how slavery extended beyond the plantations into the city.

 Dine Out in Style